-- 1. Our primary commitment is to learn from each other.
+- Our primary commitment is to learn from each other.
 We will listen to each other and not talk at each other.
-We welcome differences amongst us in backgrounds, skills, interests, and values.
+We acknowledge and welcome differences amongst us in backgrounds, skills, interests, and values, as well as in proximity to the issues and experiences being discussed.
 We realize that it is these very differences that will increase our awareness and understanding through this process. - 2.
 We will trust that people are always doing the best they can.

-- 3. Challenge the idea and not the person.
+We will give each other the benefit of the doubt. - 3.
+Challenge the idea and not the person.
 We debate ideas, not the individual sharing this idea or practice. - 4.
-Each of us will strive to speak our discomfort.
+Step up, Step back.
+Be mindful of your "air time," taking up much more space than others.
+On the same note, empower yourself to speak up when others are dominating the conversation. - 5.
+Lean into discomfort.
+Push yourself to be open to new ideas and experiences even if they initially seem uncomfortable to you.
 When something is bothering you, please practice sharing this with the group.
-Often our emotional reactions offer valuable learning opportunities. - 5.
-Step Up, Step Back.
-Be mindful of taking up much more space than others.
-On the same note, empower yourself to speak up when others are dominating the conversation. - 6.
+Often our emotional reactions offer valuable learning opportunities. - 6.
 Stay engaged.
 When overwhelmed or stressed, it can be tempting to slip away from the class or group while meeting.
 Let us honor one another with focused connection.
-When we catch ourselves disengaging, let us gently refocus on the tasks at hand.
+When we catch ourselves disengaging, let us gently refocus on the tasks at hand. - 7.
+Remember with gratitude that the Spirit of God is in each person in our circles.